 - 15.8.3 Please provide further comments on the online training resources - 15.9.
-Comments - 15.9.1 Comments, conclusions and/or recommendations related to the Assessment of the Periodic Reporting Exercise - 15.9.2 Thank you for having filled in all the questions.
+Comments - 15.9.1 Comments, conclusions and/or recommendations related to the Assessment of the Periodic Reporting Exercise it is very good - 15.9.2 Thank you for having filled in all the questions.